 Deutsche Post DHL is our company logo.
 We have not only given our Group a new name, but also a new strategic focus.
 The Group now represents clear structures, increased cooperation and mobility within the Group and integrated solutions for customers.
 The Deutsche Post DHL will rest on two pillars: an integrated international logistics company focusing on quality and customer service and a strong mail business with a clear commitment to the universal service obligation in Germany.

 Deutsche Post DHL is the name under which the Group appears in public, e.g. in advertising.
 Deutsche Post AG is the legal name of the Group's parent company whose stock has been listed on all German stock exchanges since 20 November 2000.

 DHL are the initials of the company's founders Adrian Dalsey, Larry Hillblom and Robert Lynn.

 In essence, the new Group strategy provides for a two-tier structure with Deutsche Post and DHL as well as tighter links between the three DHL divisions.
 Strategy is aimed at defending the Group's strong position in the German mail market and raising profitability at DHL.
 Our goal is to remain “Die Post für Deutschland” as well as “The logistics company for the world”. more

 Our brands Deutsche Post and DHL - are united under the umbrella of Deutsche Post DHL Group.
-They offer a range of services split into divisions for MAIL, EXPRESS, GLOBAL FOWARDING, FREIGHT and SUPPLY CHAIN.
+They offer a range of services split into divisions for PeP, EXPRESS, GLOBAL FOWARDING, FREIGHT and SUPPLY CHAIN.

 In general, our Group takes every competitor - including the smaller ones - seriously.
 The three major competitors include TNT (Netherlands) as well as UPS and FedEx in the EXPRESS Corporate Division.